 Scenario Do you think this would be constitutional?
 Yes or No?
 Why or Why not?
 Reality Check: The Constitution says Presidential Election #1.
-The results for the most recent Presidential Election were: 50,456,002 for candidate 1 50,999,897 for candidate 2 Candidate 2 is the president because this candidate earned the most popular votes.
+The results for the most recent Presidential Election were: • 50,456,002 for candidate 1 • 50,999,897 for candidate 2 Candidate 2 is the president because this candidate earned the most popular votes.
 Student most often select yes.
 The misconception is that the popular vote is the ultimate determiner of the election Reality: Article II Sec 1: The executive Power shall be vested in a President of the United States of America.
 He shall hold his Office during the Term of four Years, and, together with the Vice President, chosen for the same Term, be elected, as follows: Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors, equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress: but no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Elector.
-Amendment 12 The Electors shall meet in their respective states, and vote by ballot for President and Vice-President, one of whom, at least, shall not be an inhabitant of the same state with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice-President, and in distinct ballots the person voted for as Vice-President, and of all persons voted for as Vice-President, and of all persons voted for as Vice-President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate Explanation: The Framers were wary of giving the people the power to directly elect the President so they designated a group of people as electors.
+Amendment 12 The Electors shall meet in their respective states, and vote by ballot for President and Vice-President, one of whom, at least, shall not be an inhabitant of the same state with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice-President, and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate Explanation: The Framers were wary of giving the people the power to directly elect the President so they designated a group of people as electors.
 This group is commonly referred to as the Electoral College.
 The Electoral College determines the outcome of the election.
-Each state will have electoral votes is required to win.
+Each state will have electors equal to the whole number of senators and representatives in Congress.
+This group will vote for President and Vice-President.
+A majority of electoral votes is required to win.
 This was an issue in the Election of 1824, when there were more than two candidates.
-The scenario presented represents the popular vote outcome of the 2000 presidential election presented represents the popular vote outcome of the 2000 presidential election between George W. Bush and
+The scenario presented represents the popular vote outcome of the 2000 presidential election between George W. Bush and Albert Gore.
+Gore won the popular vote, but Bush received the necessary majority of electoral votes to win.